 CAR 201.
-SPECIAL PROJECTS IN CARPENTRY (0-2-1)

-This course allows the student to plan, execute, and present results of individual projects in carpentry.
+SPECIAL PROJECTS IN CARPENTRY (0-2-1) This course allows the student to plan, execute, and present results of individual projects in carpentry Emphasis is placed on of individual projects in carpentry.
 Emphasis is placed on enhancing skill attainment in the carpentry field.
 This culminating course allows students to independently apply skills attained in previous courses.

 CAR 202.
-SPECIAL PROJECTS IN CARPENTRY (0-4-2)

-This course allows the student to plan, execute, and present results of individual projects in carpentry.
+SPECIAL PROJECTS IN CARPENTRY (0-4-2) This course allows the student to plan, execute, and present results of individual projects in carpentry.
 Emphasis is placed on enhancing skill attainment in the carpentry field.
 This culminating course allows students to independently apply skills attained in previous courses.